 In the end, it will cause you heartache and grief, especially if you find yourself repeatedly attracted to this type of relationship.

-Learn the qualities of happy, healthy relationships that stand the test of time and life challenges, and only invite potential partners into your life who meet those standards.
+Learn the qualities of happy, healthy relationships that stand the test of time and life challenges, and only invite potential love interests into your life who meet those standards.

-There's no guarantee that any relationship will last, but staying away from these love-hate connections will put the odds more in your favor.
+There’s no guarantee that any relationship will last but staying away from these types of connections will put the odds more in your favor.